Introduction

 What Is the Best Meditation for the Brain?

-Studies reveal that transcendental meditation and mindfulness are effective because they better the health of the brain.
+Studies reveal that transcendental meditation and mindfulness are effective because they improve the health of the brain.
 They enhance the density of grey matter and cognitive impairment.
 Nevertheless, the most suitable type is individual goal-based emotional healing, focus, or relaxation.

 Deep Meditation Benefits